-- The setjmp function records or marks a location in a program code so that later when the longjmp function is called from some other function, the execution continues from the location onwards. - > The env variable (the first argument) records the necessary information needed to continue execution. - The env is of the jmp_buf defined in <setjmp.h> file, it contains the task.
+- The setjmp function records or marks a location in a program code so that later when the longjmp function is called from some other function, the execution continues from the location onwards. - > The env variable (the first argument) records the necessary information needed to continue execution. - ➤ The env is of the jmp_buf defined in <setjmp.h> file, it contains the task.

 '''

 Example of setjmp and longjmp

 #include "apue.h"

 #include <setjmp.h>

 #define TOK_ADD 5

 jmp_buf jmpbuffer;

 int main(void)

-ł
+{

 char line[MAXLINE];

 if (setjmp(jmpbuffer) != 0)

 printf("error");

 while (fgets(line, MAXLINE, stdin) != NULL)

 do_line(line);

 exit(0);

 }

 void cmd_add(void)

 int token;

-token = get token();
+token = get_token();

 if (token < 0) / an error has occurred /

 longjmp(jmpbuffer, 1);

 / rest of processing for this command /

 '''

-- The longjmp function is called to transfer a program flow to a location that was stored in the env argument. - The program code marked by the env must be in a function that is among the callers of the current function. - When the process is jumping to the target function, all the stack space used in the current function and it callers, upto the target function are discarded by the longjmp function. - The process resumes execution by re-executing the setjmp statement in the target function that is marked by env.
+- The setjmp function always returns '0' on its success when it is called directly in a process (for the first time). - The longjmp function is called to transfer a program flow to a location that was stored in the env argument. - The program code marked by the env must be in a function that is among the callers of the current function. - When the process is jumping to the target function, all the stack space used in the current function and it callers, upto the target function are discarded by the longjmp function. - The process resumes execution by re-executing the setjmp statement in the target function that is marked by env.
 The return value of setjmp function is the value(val), as specified in the longjmp function call. - The 'val' should be nonzero, so that it can be used to indicate where and why the longjmp function was invoked and process can do error handling accordingly.